 G.9959 defines how a unique 32-bit HomeID network identifier is assigned by a network controller and how an 8-bit NodeID host identifier is allocated.
 NodeIDs are unique within the logical network identified by the HomeID.
 The logical network identified by the HomeID maps directly to an IPv6 subnet identified by one or more IPv6 prefixes.

-An IPv6 host MUST construct its link-local IPv6 address and routable IPv6 addresses from the NodeID in order to facilitate IP header compression as described in [RFC6282].
+An IPv6 host MUST construct its link-local IPv6 address from the link-layer-derived IID in order to facilitate IP header compression as described in [RFC6282].